What is new job anxiety?

 If you can’t afford a long trip or don’t have enough time before your new job starts, take a weekend trip instead.

-Try going to somewhere you can embrace the season, like a ski lodge in the winter or a nearby lake in the summer, and visit a spa for some needed pampering and relaxation.
+Try going to somewhere you can embrace the season, like a ski lodge in the winter, a nearby lake or a caravan park in the summer, and visit a spa for some needed pampering and relaxation.

 2. Get Routine Massages